-The Office of Community Standards and Integrity staff also coordinate a number of primary prevention focused programs and educational opportunities.
-SHIFT: Empower, Prevent, Educate is a culture change movement designed to support community members' awareness of gender, women's empowerment, masculinity, power based violence, the Step UP!
-Bystander intervention program and more.
+The Health Promotion team in University Health Services also coordinates a number of primary prevention focused programs and educational opportunities in coordination with staff in the Center for Student Diversity & Inclusion and the Peer Health Advocates.
+SHIFT: Empower, Prevent, Educate is a culture change movement designed to support community members' awareness of gender, women's empowerment, masculinity, power based violence, bystander intervention behaviors and more.